 As the sentence is written, the last phrase seems a muttered aside, rather than a key component of the statement.
 Inserting it, enclosed in em dashes, in the middle of the sentence gives it the prominence it needs: “There, it’s become fashionable to hate Jews, as they are the proxies — some say puppets — for Americans in the Middle East.”

-3 Responses to “7 Tactical Fixes for Syntactical Impact”
+3 thoughts on “7 Tactical Fixes for Syntactical Impact”

 Have to disagree on #3, where the original takes advantage of the known-new contract for coherence and linking of one sentence to the next.
 Some redundancy has come to be used as a connective device and not unilaterally shunned as needless repetition.